nesteagle/Vancouver-Land-Value-Predictor/README.md

 ## Project Overview

 This project is an interactive predictor and visualizer based on the **Vancouver Property Tax** dataset.
-It uses robust cleaning measures to clean a 1.2 million dataset for neighbourhood categories (which weren't provided), and estimates the average price of property based on each neighbourhood.
+It uses robust cleaning measures to clean  1.2M+ records for neighbourhood categories (which weren't provided), and estimates the average price of property based on each neighbourhood.

 ## Usage